fl4p/HalideAndroidCamera2Example/README.md

 It expects all `*.cpp` files in the same folder to be generators with a call to `HALIDE_REGISTER_GENERATOR(...)`.

+When you delete or rename a generator you must Build -> Refresh Linked C++ Projects.
+Otherwise you'll get a `missing and no known rule to make it` error on next build.

 # Supported Android ABIs
 * `arm64-v8a`
 * `x86_64`

+# Tested Dev Hosts
+* Ubuntu 16
+* Windows 10